• Skip to primary navigation

 • In a large bowl, whisk together the sugars, salt and cornstarch.
 Add rhubarb and peaches and stir until combined.
 Spoon the fruit over the pastry leaving a 1-2 inch border.
 Pull up sides over the edge of the fruit.

 • Whisk egg and 1 tablespoon of water and brush over the crust.
-Sprinkle with sanding sugar.
+Sprinkle with sanding sugar or Demerara sugar.

 • Bake for 45 minutes until the rhubarb has softened and the crust is golden brown.
 If the crust begins to get to brown, cover with foil.